catalinarose1361/Password-Generator/README.md

 # Password-Generator

 This application is a simple tool that can be used to generate a random password.
 The password generator takes in user specifics such as the length and what type of characters to include, and outputs a password that meets the users specifications.
-The password is NOT saved to a database, providing the user with a sense of security when utilising the application.
+The password is NOT saved to a database, providing the user with a sense of security when using the application.

 To use: